duraki/SketchCrapp/.github/ISSUE_TEMPLATE/issue_report.md

 What is the Sketch version you want to patch?
 Ex: 67.2

-**Terminal error message**
+**Terminal error message [required]**
-Please copy the error message from the terminal.
+Please copy the error message from the terminal if there has any.

 **Additional context [optional]**
 Add any other context about the problem here.